MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 </Shortcut>
 ```

+> [!IMPORTANT]
-In order to actually use notifications, you must install your app through the installer once before debugging normally, so that the Start shortcut with your AUMID and CLSID is present.
+> In order to actually use notifications, you must install your app through the installer once before debugging normally, so that the Start shortcut with your AUMID and CLSID is present.
 After the Start shortcut is present, you can debug using F5 from Visual Studio.

 #### Step 5.2: Register AUMID and COM server